CURRENT INITIATIVE: Riverview Outline Plan

 This project arose from the 2024 Service Level Review meeting.
 Funding was allocated in the 2025 Budget.

-Wild Rose School Division has identified that Ecole Rocky Elementary will be eventually be replaced with a new elementary school at the Lochearn/Pioneer School site.
-If the land is no longer needed for education, it will return to municipal ownership.
+Wild Rose School Division has identified that the division’s two elementary schools may eventually be consolidated and replaced with a new elementary school at the Lochearn/Pioneer School site.
+If the Ecole Rocky Elementary site is no longer needed for education, it will return to municipal ownership.

 Cost to date: A portion of $80,000.
 (Total cost for three concept plans: Main Steet Corridor, School Site and Lochearn Park).